Hermann von Wissmann (steamship)

 Hermann von Wissmann was a German steamer on Lake Nyasa named after the German explorer Hermann von Wissmann who had raised funds for the vessel to be built in 1890 as an anti-slavery gunboat.

+Battle of Lake Nyasa

-The attack of the British lake-steamer on Hermann von Wissmann while it was on a slipway at Liuli, was the first naval action of World War I. The British disabled the vessel briefly on Aug 13 1914, then in 1915 completely put the vessel out of action.
+The attack of the British lake-steamer on Hermann von Wissmann while it was on a slipway at Liuli, was the first naval action of World War I. The British disabled the vessel briefly on 13 August 1914, then in 1915 completely put the vessel out of action.